thomaswilburn/itc298-materials/functional/lab.rst

 Directed Lab - async.series
 ===========================

 In class this week, we wrote our own version of ``async.each`` together.
-This week, we're going to take on ``async.serial``, which operates in a slightly different fashion: instead of processing a list of items in parallel, ``serial`` runs a list of functions one after another.
+This week, we're going to take on ``async.series``, which operates in a slightly different fashion: instead of processing a list of items in parallel, ``series`` runs a list of functions one after another.
 Unlike ``async.waterfall``, it does not pass the result of the each function to the next, so we don't have to worry about that.

 Here's the description, straight from the ``async`` manual page: